Introduction to Biometric Authentication

 What are Biometric Devices?

 A biometric device works based on some human characteristics like fingerprint, voice, pattern of lines in the iris of an eye.
 All the user database contains some samples of users’ biometric characteristics.
 During authentication, the user needs to provide another sample of user biometric characteristics.
-This is matched with one int he database, if the two samples match i.e. The characteristics stored in the database and characteristic provided by the user, then the user will be considered as a valid one.
+This is matched with one in the database, if the two samples match i.e. The characteristics stored in the database and characteristics provided by the user, then the user will be considered as a valid one.

 Biometric Authentication Techniques

-based on the behavior, biometric authentication techniques categorized into two parts – physiological techniques and behavioral techniques
+Based on the behavior, biometric authentication techniques are categorized into two parts – physiological techniques and behavioral techniques.

 1. Physiological Techniques

-a.
-Face: in this technique, the distance between various facial features is measured such as eyes, nose, and mouth.
+- Face: In this technique, the distance between various facial features is measured such as eyes, nose, and mouth.
 These distance measurements can be done using geometrical techniques.

-c.
-Voice: in this technique, the voice of a human is recorded and stored in the database.
+- Voice: In this technique, the voice of a human is recorded and stored in the database.
 The human voice can be uniquely identified based on the characteristics of the sound like waves of the voice, pitch, tone.

-d.
-Retina: this technique is rarely used because of its high cost.
-Int his technique, the vessels carrying blood supply at the back of human eyes are observed.
+- Retina: This technique is rarely used because of its high cost.
+In this technique, the vessels carrying blood supply at the back of human eyes are observed.
 They provide a unique pattern, which is used to authenticate every individual.

-e.
-Iris: every human being has some unique pattern inside the iris.
+- Iris: Every human being has some unique pattern inside the iris.
 In this technique, the identification of this unique pattern is done.
 To check this unique pattern laser beam is used.

 2. Behavioral Techniques

-a.
-Keystrokes: in this technique, several characteristics like the speed of typing, the time between two strokes, the strength of keystrokes, error percentage and frequency are observed to identify humans uniquely.
+- Keystrokes: In this technique, several characteristics like the speed of typing, the time between two strokes, the strength of keystrokes, error percentage and frequency are observed to identify humans uniquely.

-b.
-Signature: this is the old technique that we have used many times to sign a cheque or other documents.
+- Signature: This is the old technique that we have used many times to sign a cheque or other documents.
 This is a physical technique that we used to identify a user.
 But now with time, the technique is also changed.
-Now we used a scanner to make a copy of the h signatures and stored in the database.
+Now we used a scanner to make a copy of the signatures and stored in the database.
 This is later used to compare the paper-based signature with the computer-based scanned signature.

 It is highly effective in identifying criminal forensics such as criminal identification and prison security, illegal access to computer networks, ATMs, phones, bank credentials through cards, emails.
 Biometric Authentication provides security in business from cyberattacks, scammers, etc.